Titles & Licensing

 Registration is on a staggered licensing system based on the first letter of the owner’s last name.
 (See schedule below) All vehicles with tax due at the time of transfer must register the vehicle when transferring title.
 When a vehicle is traded in, vehicle owner should keep their license plates from that trade in.
 If a purchase is made on a new or used vehicle while the tag on those plates is still valid, the old plates can be used and owner will get prorated credit for registration already paid.

-The Motor Vehicle Division mails out a renewal notice listing all vehicles in the owners name that are ready to renew within the next 90 days.
+The Motor Vehicle Division mails out a renewal notice listing all vehicles in the owners name that are ready to renew within 90 days of the expiration date.
 Notices are sent to the individual whose name is listed first on the title.
 If an individual prefers, the state can send an email instead of mailing the renewal notice.
 A valid email address will need to be supplied to the Treasurer’s office.
 The owner has the option to renew online through the State using the South Dakota Customized Automated Registration System, mailing the card and payment to the Lawrence County Treasurer, or coming in person to the Treasurer’s Office (must show ID).
 Vehicles can also be renewed at any self service kiosk the state has set up across South Dakota.
 The locations are listed on the customer’s renewal notice.
+The owner must have a valid South Dakota driver's license or ID card in order to use the online renewal site or the kiosk.

 130 Kansas City Street